 Import the portrait video you want to edit into the Filmora video editing software by clicking on the Import drop-down menu and then select the Import Media Files option.
 Drag and drop the video clip from Filmora's media panel to the timeline.
 Once you place the clip on the timeline you'll be able to see black bars on both sides of the video in the preview window.

 Right-click on the video clip and select the Crop and Zoom option.
-Once the new window appears on your screen you'll be able to see five different cropping options: Manually, 16:9, 4:3, 1:1 and 9:16.
+Once the new window appears on your screen you'll be able to see five different cropping options: Custom, 16:9, 4:3, 1:1 and 9:16.
 The 9:16 option will be checked and you need to change that to 16:9 and then readjust the position of the rectangle in the left preview window.
 The image in the right preview window will show you how your footage will look like after you crop it.
 Hit Ok to complete the cropping process.

 If you want to edit your footage further you can do so by applying transitions, effects or creating end credits.
 Once you've finished editing your video clip, click on the Export button.
 You can choose the file format in which the file will be exported and then click Export to start exporting your video.
 Alternatively, you can choose to export your video directly to Facebook or YouTube account.
 The video will have a 16:9 aspect ratio once the Export is complete.